 A designer should know the basics of making layouts to understand what could be done and what couldn’t.
 But any attempts to become a professional in both areas, as a rule, are unfortunate because it’s too complicated to receive a massive volume of knowledge.

-Anyway, competent product design engineer needs to know about basic mistakes and try to avoid them:
+Anyway, competent product design engineers need to know about basic mistakes and try to avoid them:

 3.Inconsistency of the design for different pages.
 It concerns colors, vertical and horizontal distances, size of the headers, the navigation position, links formatting.